randomstring/FRC-Programming-Curriculum/ProgrammingCurriculum.md

             -   Treat this method as a single iteration of a loop.
             -   will keep getting called every time through the scheduler, until
                 1.  isFinished() returns true OR
-                2.  the command is interupted, another command that requires the same subsystem
+                2.  the command is interrupted, another command that requires the same subsystem
             -   CAUTION: While this command's execute() is running, no other code is being run.  if this code takes too long (say more than 10ms) it will make other parts of the robot have